pvnotpv/wabot/README.md

 - Edit the .env file.
 - Just watch a simple video on youtube to setup mongodb and change the db url.
 - There are tons of guides on google on setting up Snoowrap for reddit.
+- npm run start
+- Visit localhost:8080/qrcode, scan the qr and you're pretty good to go.

 ## APIS USED